Seigh-sword/SuperMail-penguinmod.extension-github.page/README.md

 # SuperMail-penguinmod.extension-github.page
-Hello, this is the official github page for the penguinmod extension SuperMail, this provides it assets and other services made by the creator @Seigh-sword
+Hello, this is the official github page for the penguinmod extension SuperMail, this provides it assets and other services made by the creator **[Seigh-sword](https://github.com/Seigh-sword/)**